 - c.
-Off-site events paid for by the Host State may require additional insurance and shall need to be coordinated with NGAUS - d.
+Off-site events paid for by the Host State may require additional insurance and shall need to be coordinated with NGAUS. - d.
 NGAUS shall not provide insurance coverage for Special events involving water or aerial activities or any other high-risk events (i.e. motorcycle rides) - e.
-NGAUS' insurance prohibits the carrying of weapons by military personnel in the conference center - 11.
+NGAUS' insurance prohibits the carrying of weapons by military personnel in the conference center. - 11.
 Swag Bags NGAUS pays for and provides the following items to the Host State for placing in the conference packets: - a.
 Conference Pins or coins (reimbursed for equal value of coin or pin expense only \$4,000 max) - b.
-Program & Exhibitor Guide: NGAUS prints the Official Program and Exhibitors' guide - c.
+Program & Exhibitor Guide: NGAUS prints the Official Program and Exhibitors' guide. - c.
 Badge Holders - d.
 Lanyards - 12.
 Alternative Categories of Attendees NGAUS designated alternative categories expenses for (see specific categories and specific allowed reimbursements below.) - a.
 Guest Speaker - 1.
 Registration fee of the Guest Speaker, their spouse and one principal staff assistant - 2.
-Hotel expenses of all guest speakers who are not members of the executive branch/uniformed military - 3.
-NGAUS will register no matter what their anticipated length of stay. - 4.
-NGAUS will obtain a room in the NGAUS block of rooms - 5.
+Hotel expenses of all guest speakers who are not members of the executive branch/uniformed military. - NGAUS will register no matter what their anticipated length of stay.
+If only one day (In-&-Out), NGAUS will print badges at no cost to NGAUS or the Host State. - 4.
+NGAUS will obtain a room in the NGAUS block of rooms. - 5.
 NGAUS will not pay travel expense or other incidentals unless preapproved by the NGAUS President - b.
 Distinguished Guests (DG) - 1.
 Registration fee for certain Distinguished Guests as determined by the President. - 2.
-NGAUS will register no matter what their anticipated length of stay - 3.
-NGAUS will obtain a room in the NGAUS block of rooms
+NGAUS will register no matter what their anticipated length of stay.
+If only one day (In-&-Out), NGAUS will print badges at no cost to NGAUS or the Host State. - 3.
+NGAUS will obtain a room in the NGAUS block of rooms, if applicable.

-- 4. NGAUS will not pay travel expenses, hotel expenses, and other incidentals - c.
+- 4. NGAUS will not pay travel expenses, hotel expenses, and other incidentals. - c.
 Official Guest.
 Defined as a member of Congress or their staff that are invited to attend the Conference by the NGAUS Chairman or President - 1.
 Registration fee for these individuals - 2.
-NGAUS will register no matter what their anticipated length of stay - 3.
-NGAUS will obtain a room in the NGAUS block of rooms - 4.
-NGAUS will not pay travel expenses, hotel expenses, and other incidentals - d.
+NGAUS will register no matter what their anticipated length of stay.
+If only one day (In-&-Out), NGAUS will print badges at no cost to NGAUS or the Host State. - 3.
+NGAUS will obtain a room in the NGAUS block of rooms. - 4.
+NGAUS will not pay travel expenses, hotel expenses, and other incidentals. - d.
 Guest.
 Defined as special individuals identified and invited by the Chairman or President.
 They usually fall into the following categories: - 1.
 DOD staff members - 2.
 Uniformed or civil services in the DOD Secretariat - 3.
 Other Secretariat staff members - 4.
-NGAUS does not pay the registration fee - 5.
-NGAUS will register no matter what their anticipated length of stay - 6.
-NGAUS will obtain a room in the NGAUS block of rooms - 7.
-NGAUS will not pay travel expenses, hotel expenses, and other incidentals - e.
+NGAUS does not pay the registration fee. - 5.
+NGAUS will register no matter what their anticipated length of stay. - 6.
+NGAUS will obtain a room in the NGAUS block of rooms. - 7.
+NGAUS will not pay travel expenses, hotel expenses, and other incidentals. - e.
 NGAUS Board of Directors - 1.
 Registration fee - 2.
 Round-trip airfare (transportation) - 3.
 Two nights hotel expenses - 4.
 Board Members are required to attend the Conference unless excused by the Chairperson of the Board.
 Board Members unable to attend should notify the NGAUS Chairperson - 5.
-NGAUS will not assume any expenses for spouses who attend the conference - 6.
+NGAUS will not assume any expenses for spouses who attend the conference. - 6.
 NGAUS requires registration no matter what their anticipated length of stay.
-NGAUS encourages Board Members to register through their home state
+NGAUS encourages Board Members to register through their home state.